gcallah/work/chaps/weber.md

 Mammon would win them over, and Puritanism would cease "to be Puritanism."
 Hudson has affirmed Weber's thesis in attempting to refute it.

+Meanwhile, Henri Sée contends that "For Max Weber... economic and social life are determined to a decisive degree by psychological elements in historical development" (1959: 63).
+But I cannot find anything in *PE* that supports this contention at all.
+He then complains that "ome should not ignore... political and social circumstances...
+Max Weber, it may be noted, refers rarely enough to general history" (1959:64).
+But, as we have seen, Weber does not *ignore* thse factors any more than someone researching the effect of lead pipes on Roman decline *ignores* barbarian
+invasions: no, they are just focusing on a particular factor.

 ## Weber's Mirror-Image: Marxists and the Protestant Ethic